All Episodes

 Yes, Rush returns live on Monday for the EIB Royal Baby Watch special.

-So don't miss that'll be uh three hours of uh of uh live coverage of the uh the stalk bringing his joyous bundle to the Duchess of Cambridge.
+It'll be three hours of live coverage of the stalk bringing his joyous bundle to the Duchess of Cambridge.

-Robert Reich has uh just said uh that uh Detroit is bankrupt because the rich abandoned the poor.
+Robert Reich has just said that Detroit is bankrupt because the rich abandoned the poor.

 Americans are segregating by income, leaving the poor behind in their own separate cities.